jatinkhandelwal662-jk/Delhi-Sudarshan/README.md

 * **No App Required:** Designed for the 47% of the population that is elderly or digitally illiterate.
 * **Language Agnostic:** The system speaks fluid Hindi and English, bridging the digital divide.

-### 🕵️‍♂️ The "Surprise Audit" (Anti-Corruption Loop)
+### ✅ The "Citizen Feedback Loop"
-* **Trust, but Verify:** The system doesn't just log complaints; it verifies them.
+* **Closing the Loop:** The system ensures that a complaint isn't just "Closed" in the database, but truly "Resolved" on the ground.
+It creates a digital chain of trust between the government and the citizen.
-* **One-Click Cluster Audit:** The Nodal Officer can trigger a random verification check with a single click.
-The AI Agent targets a **citizen group** (clustered by specific Area and Department) and calls them to verify if the work claimed by the contractor was actually completed.
+* **AI-Driven Service Validation:** The Nodal Officer acts as a quality controller.
+With a single click, the AI Agent conducts a "Satisfaction Check" by calling a specific citizen group to confirm the resolution meets their expectations.
-* **Corruption Flagging:** If the citizens deny the resolution, the entire cluster is immediately flagged for inspection and marked as "Work Not Done."
+* **Gap Analysis & Auto-Reopen:** If citizens report that the issue persists, the system identifies the service gap and automatically re-opens the tickets for priority attention.
+This guarantees 100% service delivery without manual field visits.

 ### 🚇 Legacy Tunneling Architecture
 * **Zero-Migration:** Instead of replacing old government SQL servers (which is costly and slow), Sudarshan acts as a **Stateless Overlay**.